 Born in Paris in 1988, Thomas Dunford discovered the lute at the age of 9 thanks to his teacher Claire Antonini.
-He continued his studies at the Conservatoire de Paris where he obtained a first prize unanimously in the class of Charles-Edouard Fantin, then at the Schola Cantorum in Basel with Hopkinson Smith.
-He participated in many masterclasses with violinists such as Rolf Lislevand, Julian Bream, Eugène Ferré, Paul O’Dette, Pascale Boquet, Benjamin Perrot and Eduardo Eguez.
+He continued his studies at the Conservatoire de Paris where he obtained a first prize in the class of Charles-Edouard Fantin, then at the Schola Cantorum in Basel with Hopkinson Smith.
+He participated in numerous masterclasses with lutenists such as Rolf Lislevand, Julian Bream, Eugène Ferré, Paul O’Dette, Pascale Boquet, Benjamin Perrot and Eduardo Eguez.

-From 2003 to 2005, Thomas made his debut as a lutenist in Shakespeare’s Night of the Kings on the stage of the Comédie Française.
-Since then, he has given concerts all over the world: Carnegie Hall and Frick Collection in New York, Wigmore Hall in London, Washington Kennedy Center, Vancouver Recital Society, Palau de la Musica in Barcelona, Philharmonies de Paris et Berlin, TAP Poitiers, WDR Cologne, Bozar Brussels… He participates in major festivals such as Saintes, Radio-France Montpellier Occitanie, Ambronay, Leipzig Bachfest, Utrecht, Folles Journées de Nantes and others.
-He also plays in England, Scotland, Ireland, Iceland, Italy, Spain, Austria, Norway, Belgium, Netherlands, Switzerland, Poland, Hungary, Romania, Estonia, Czech Republic, Denmark, United States, Brazil, Colombia, Chile, Mexico, Israel, China, Japan and India.
+From 2003 to 2005, Thomas Dunford made his debut as the lutenist in Shakespeare’s Twelfth Night at the Comédie Française.
+Since then, he has given concerts all over the world: Carnegie Hall and the Frick Collection in New York, Wigmore Hall in London, Washington Kennedy Center, Vancouver Recital Society, Palau de la Musica in Barcelona, Philharmonies of Paris and Berlin, TAP Poitiers, WDR Cologne, Bozar Brussels… He participates in major festivals such as Saintes, Radio-France Montpellier Occitanie, Ambronay, Leipzig Bachfest, Utrecht, Folles Journées de Nantes and others.
+He has also performed in England, Scotland, Ireland, Iceland, Italy, Spain, Germany, Austria, Norway, Belgium, the Netherlands, Switzerland, Poland, Hungary, Romania, Estonia, the Czech Republic, Denmark, the United States, Brazil, Colombia, Chile, Mexico, Israel, China, Japan and India.

-Thomas Dunford previously received numerous awards for his solo records (at Alpha): Lacrimae in 2012, Amore’s Labirinto in 2014 and Bach’s Suites solo in 2018.
+Previously, Thomas Dunford has received numerous awards for his solo discs (on Alpha): Lacrimae in 2012, Labirinto d’Amoreen 2014 and Bach Suites solo in 2018.

-Thomas Dunford is drawn to a wide variety of musical genres, including jazz, and collaborates with chamber music projects with conductors and soloists Paul Agnew, Leonardo Garcia Alarcon, Nicola Benedetti, Keyvan Chemirani, William Christie, Jonathan Cohen, Christophe Coin, Iestyn Davies, Lea Desandre, Isabelle Faust, Bobby Mcferrin, Philippe Herreweghe, Monica Huggett, Alexis Kosenko, Francois Lazarévitch, Anne-Sophie von Otter, Trevor Pinnock, Patricia Petibon, Sandrine Piau, Anna Prohaska, Hugo Reyne, Anna Reinhold, Jean Rondeau, Skip Sempé, Jean Tubéry… He notably plays in several duets: with harpsichordist Jean Rondeau, with mezzo-soprano Lea Desandre or with counter-tenor Iestyn Davies.
+Thomas Dunford is attracted to a wide variety of musical genres, including jazz, and collaborates in chamber music projects with conductors and soloists Paul Agnew, Leonardo Garcia Alarcon, Nicola Benedetti, Keyvan Chemirani, William Christie, Jonathan Cohen, Christophe Coin, Iestyn Davies, Lea Desandre, Isabelle Faust, Bobby McFerrin, Philippe Herreweghe, Monica Huggett, Alexis Kosenko, Francois Lazarévitch, Anne-Sophie von Otter, Trevor Pinnock, Patricia Petibon, Sandrine Piau, Anna Prohaska, Hugo Reyne, Anna Reinhold, Jean Rondeau, Skip Sempé, Jean Tubéry ..
+He has played in several duos: with the harpsichordist Jean Rondeau, with the mezzo-soprano Lea Desandre and with the countertenor Iestyn Davies…